 have a large basket, a small, or perhaps several!
 Donors can be very

 generous.
-How you decorate the basket will depend on its contents,
+How you decorate the basket itself will depend on its contents,

 size, and gender of the recipient, if that is a factor.

-Here are some of the popular themes frequently used to make a gift basket.
-And you will think of more!
+Here are some popular themes frequently used to make a gift basket.

 soaps, plush wash cloth (even a towel if it’s a large basket), soothing

 music, scented candles or incense.
 Perhaps a bottle of wine!
-You can
+Also a color theme or scent.
+Want something home-made and

 memorable?
 See our ideas on